shrutiebony/RuntimeLambda/README.md

 4) CDK installed

 ## How to run the project
-1) On line 31, inside the double quotes, give the absolute path of the aws jar, placed on local storage
+1) On line 31, inside the double quotes, give the absolute path of the aws jar, placed on local storage - a sample path has been provided
 2) In terminal or the command line, navigate to the project directory
-3) Now run the following commands:
+3) Now run the following commands on command line inside the project directory:
     1) cdk synth
     2) cdk bootstrap
     3) cdk deploy